aboutcode-org/aboutcode-toolkit/SPECIFICATION.rst

     description: This is a long description for a software component that spans multiple lines with arbitrary line breaks.

+Alternatively, multiple-line strings can be written either as a 'literal block' (using |), or a 'folded block' (using '>').

+    description: >
+        This is a long description for a software component that spans multiple lines with arbitrary line breaks.

+or

+    description: |
+        This is a long description for a software component that spans multiple lines with arbitrary line breaks.

 Fields are mandatory or optional
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~